STOP – LOOK – THINK. The three most powerful words in defending against cyber threats.

 Posters: As simple as this sounds, the visual reminders in offices/breakrooms/and the like are a great way to keep this on the front of everyone’s mind.

 Gamification of weekly activities: We created weekly games (with meaningful prizes) around cybersecurity tasks or taking additional training or participating in lunch-and-learns.
-There is some competitive spirit in all of us and who doesn’t like to win something?
+There is some competitive spirit in all of us, and who doesn’t like to win something?

 Lunch-and-Learns: With lunch sometimes provided by the company or with employees bringing their own, lunch-and-learns always offer an informative open discussion on cybersecurity topics such as email encryption, data loss prevention, or the current and future state of the cyber terrorist activities plaguing both our business and personal lives.

 Phishing Tests: This is an ongoing effort with the team, but we always make sure to include one during October.
 Why?
 90+% of all ransomware attacks and data breaches were the result of human error – taking the wrong action with a nefarious email.
-You must help your team to recognize these and take the correct action, which is NOT clicking the link or opening the attachment and instead alerting your security team.
+You must help your team recognize these and take the correct action, which is NOT clicking the link or opening the attachment and instead alerting your security team.
 We must practice, practice, practice this – it is your last line of defense, perhaps your only line of defense.

 Webinars: ImagineSoftware hosts many webinars for our clients and industry friends, October always includes at least one.
 If you missed last month’s, it is still available on our website.
 You might consider doing something similar for your providers and/or clients.